 Every plant that you grow in your garden will have pests or diseases that they must battle.
 It’s just part of gardening.

 However, knowing what you are up against and how to beat it, that’s the first step in protecting your harvest.

 Leaf miners are the larvae of beetles.
 They lay their eggs on the leaves of plants and when the eggs hatch, the larvae begin eating the leaf tissue.

 You’ll recognize this disease by yellow squiggly lines all over the leaves of your plant.

 Leaf miners can be beaten by applying pesticides, using neem oil, or by purchasing beneficial bugs that will eat them.
 You can even just smash the leaves between your fingers along the trail of the tunnels.

 However, don’t use all of those methods at once as pesticides will kill the beneficial bugs.

-But you don’t want all of your spinach to bolt, or you’ll have no harvest.
+However, you don’t want all of your spinach to bolt, or you’ll have no harvest.